Wario Land: Super Mario Land 3: Legacy

 Wario Land, the sequel to Super Mario Land 2: 6 Golden Coins, was designed to promote Wario to a starring role and expand the Mario universe.
 Wario Land spawned five popular sequels: Virtual Boy Wario Land, Wario Land II, Wario Land 3, Wario Land 4, and Wario Land: Shake It!.
 Other Wario titles have been released following the success of Wario Land, including Wario World, Wario: Master of Disguise, and the WarioWare Inc. series.

 Several Mario spin-off titles have referenced the original Wario Land.
 In Mario's Super Picross, Bull Wario, Dragon Wario, and Small Wario appear in the background of the Wario stage selection screens.
 Subsequently, in Picross 2, Wario is depicted wearing his safari helmet that was introduced in this title.
 Similarly, Wario's Amiibo board map in Mario Party 10 features his safari helmet as a background element.
-And finally, in Mario Kart 7, Wario's bull transformation appears as a billboard on the Wario Shipyard racetrack.
+In Mario Kart 7, Wario's bull transformation appears as a billboard on the Wario Shipyard racetrack.
 Additionally, the music track of this course is based on the main theme of Wario Land.